siberianfox/tinygwiki/TinyG-Alarms.md

+TinyG distinguishes between hard and soft alarms.

-Hard alarms are caused hitting a limit switch or by an unrecoverable internal error.
+A hard alarm is unrecoverable and sends the machine into a shutdown state.
+Hard alarms are caused by hitting a limit switch or by an unrecoverable internal error.
 In this case the system is considered unrecoverable and the current job is presumed lost.
-Soft alarms are not yet supported; see Discussion of Soft Alarms as we work this out.
+All position information is lost and the machine must be recovered from reset.

+A soft alarm preserves machine state and may be recoverable by the host.

 ##Hard Alarms in Version 0.96 and Earlier
 The current system behavior for an alarm is: